a9261/EasyExport/README.md

 # EasyExport
 EasyExport is for SQL Server transform New version to Old version script
+# A known issued
+1. If source database has enable Temporal Tables.
+Transfer will fail . because the old version SQL Server unsupported
 # Enviroment Requirement
 Becuase this script will use **bcp** and **SMO**.
 You need install **SQL Server Management Studio** before start use this script